 Can I schedule training for while I am on vacation?

 Yes, we frequently train dogs while owners are on vacation!
-In order to work with your schedule, it is best to coordinate with us at least 2 to 3 months in advance.
+In order to work with your schedule, it is best to coordinate with us at least 3 months in advance.
 We are often booking training for a month to a month and a half out and we need to complete an evaluation prior to scheduling your dog’s training.

 Do you train all dog breeds?

 We do not discriminate against any breed.
 We train all breeds from the tiniest to the largest and the oldest to the youngest.
-Our puppy programs begin at 8 weeks old and we recently did off leash training for a 13 year old Chihuahua (although, he wasn’t the oldest dog we have trained!)
+Our puppy programs begin at 8 weeks old and we recently did off leash training for a 13 year old Chihuahua (although, he isn’t the oldest dog we have trained!)